TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/GmenuFoldout/Index.rst

 GMENU\_FOLDOUT
 ^^^^^^^^^^^^^^

-GMENU\_FOLDOUT works as an extension to GMENU, which means the these properties underneath is additional properties to the ones above.
+GMENU\_FOLDOUT works as an extension to GMENU, which means that the properties underneath are additional properties to the ones above.

 The purpose of GMENU\_FOLDOUT is to create 2-level menus which are folded out dynamically.

-It works with both Netscape, Mozilla, Microsoft internet Explorer and Opera.
+It works with Netscape, Mozilla, Microsoft Internet Explorer and Opera.
 The menu on the first level is a GMENU because GMENU\_FOLDOUT is responsible for this, but the submenu on the next level (referred to as 2nd level) can be both TMENU and another GMENU.